Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 ### Product search

-By default, the product search bar uses what is entered to find a match in product title / description / specification content / Documentation (markdown only) / category title assigned to a product.
+By default, the product search uses what is entered in the search bar to find a match in product title / description / specification content / Documentation (markdown only) / category title assigned to a product.

 #### Advanced search

-When viewing the product list, refine your search with an Advanced search.
+When viewing the product list, refine your search with Advanced Search.

-1. Click the Advanced search menu to replace the search bar with the Advanced search component.
+1. Click **Advanced Search** to replace the search bar with the Advanced Search component.

     * Enter multiple words and then select the appropriate matching parameter via a dropdown: **EQUALS**, **NOT EQUALS**.
     * When entering multiple words, you can decide the operator between those words: **OR** or **AND**.
 The drop-down on the matching parameter and on the operator allows you to adjust your criteria.